Adam, Oman: History

 The history of the Wilayat of Adam dates back to pre-Islamic times.
 Adam has several meanings in Arabic but most likely means the fertile land.
-The most notable places are Harrat Al Ain, Harrat al Bousaid, Harrat Al Hawashim, and Harrat Bani Shiban, where several archeological sites have been found, and Harr Al Jamii, which is more recent.
+The most notable places are Harrat Al Ain, Harrat al Bousaid, Harrat Al Hawashim, and Harrat Bani Shiban, where several archeological sites have been found, and Harrat Al Jami, which is more recent.
 The town is 295 km from Muscat on the Salalah road, at the southernmost end of Dakhiliya's border with Sharqiya region.
 It is the last green oasis before the desert.
 Here you can see ancient forts, citadels and towers, mosques and deserted traditional souqs.
 Adam is adjacent to Manah and Bahla to the north, Mahout and Haima in the Al Wusta region to the south, Wilayat Ibri of the Dhahirah region to the southwest and Wilayat at Mudhaibi of the Sharqiya region to the east.
 Its population numbers 13,000 in 60 villages.

+Yaqut al-Hamawi, in his book "Mu'jam al-Buldan" (Dictionary of Countries), described it as "Adam, with the opening of its first and second letters, from the northern regions of Amman."
+Adam was a center for the convergence of trade caravans coming from the Levant and vice versa during the pre-Islamic era.
+Sources mention that the Bani Shayban neighborhood was a center for these traders, and this is supported by the discovery of artifacts during the restoration of a mosque near the area, such as swords, horse bridles, and roosters.
+Its history dates back to the time of the Yarubids.